-Admission to the MBA Programs is based upon the completion of the general admission requirements of the UTA Office of Graduate Studies.
-For both the MBA Flexible Program and the MBA Cohort Program, a score on the GMAT or GRE and record of an applicant's undergraduate academic performance are required.
+Admission to the MBA programs is based upon the completion of the general admission requirements of the UTA Office of Graduate Studies.
+For all UTA MBA programs, a score on the GMAT or GRE and record of an applicant's undergraduate academic performance are required.

 Specifically, multiple criteria are used to make admission decisions.
 Quantitative measures include an applicant’s GMAT score and grade point average as calculated by the UTA Office of Graduate Studies.
 These measures are integrated into a formula, or index, that multiplies the grade point average by 200 and adds the total GMAT score.
 Index factors are weighed equally at the outset of applicant evaluation.
 A graduate grade point average is used in the index when it is 3.0 or above and is based on at least 24 semester hours.